circify/circ/README_zsharp.md

 3. To build the Z# interpreter cli,
    `cargo build --release --example zxi --no-default-features`

-   Alternatively, you can try our new driver script:
+   Alternatively, you can try our new driver script.
-   To set the required features for zxi and zxc `python3 driver.py -F smt zok`
+   To set the required features for zxi and zxc, `python3 driver.py -F smt zok`
-   To build
+   To build,
    `python3 driver.py -b`

 ## running